Aksel482/Axel-React-Project/README.md

 { PurchaseOrderStatus }
 { PurchaseOrderDetails }
 fields for the specific selected order.
 I also used CSS and Bootstrap in order to give project a nice look.
+MAKE SURE YOU USE "npm i" COMMAND BEFORE STARTING THE PROJECT!

 # Getting Started with Create React App